datttrian/codecademy/3-django-templates/README.md

 If you want to challenge yourself:

 - Find different filters and apply them to variables
 - Add more code to **base.html** and **home.html**
 - Add another template

 Or just run wild with your imagination!

-### Solution

-# Learn

-Build Python Web Apps with Django

-Tourist Attractions with Templates
+# Tourist Attractions with Templates

 You’ll be creating an application that allows for users to see a list of tourist attractions in each state.
 Users can also specify the state that